-Having been a travel nurse for 3+ years now, I have mastered the art putting together a travel nurse resume that allows me to stand out and has hospitals dying to hire me.
+Having been a travel nurse for 4+ years now, I have mastered the art of putting together a travel nurse resume that allows me to stand out and has hospitals wanting to hire me.
 Although I don’t send my travel nursing resume directly to hospitals, instead I send it to recruiters who submit me for jobs I request.
 Below I’m going to tell you all of the information that you need to put on your resume and how to format your resume to make yourself a candidate that has hospitals dying to hire you too!

 Do you want my exact travel nurse resume?
 Once you’re done reading, scroll to the bottom to sign up for my mailing list and get my resume sent straight to your inbox! *Please note: The resume is best viewed from a desktop NOT from a mobile device*

 When you first build your resume, you want to start with a clear and concise introduction, basically introducing yourself!
 Start by stating your name and adding your credentials.
 I like to do this in bigger lettering than the rest of my resume so that my name stands out to whoever is reading.
 Under my name, I also add my phone number, email address, and physical address so that it’s easy to get a hold of me if anyone wants to schedule an interview.
 I do this in smaller lettering than my name.